MolSSI/cookiecutter-cms/{{cookiecutter.repo_name}}/devtools/README.md

   * `before_install.sh`: Pip/Miniconda pre-package installation script for Travis
 * `appveyor`: Windows based testing through [AppVeyor](https://www.appveyor.com/) (there are no files directly related to this)

-### Conda Recipe:

-This directory contains the files to build and deploy on [Conda](https://conda.io/).
-Although the Cookiecutter does not do anything with this directory at the moment, we leave this here to show an example of how your conda-recipe folder should look, when you decide to start deployment.

-* `conda-recipe`: directory containing all the build objects required for Conda.
-All files in this folder must have their given names
-  * `meta.yaml`: The yaml file needed by Conda to construct the build
-  * `build.sh`: Unix-based instructions for how to install the software interpreted by Conda
-  * `bld.bat`: Windows-based instructions for how to install the software interpreted by Conda

 ### Conda Environment:

 This directory contains the files to setup the Conda environment for testing purposes